Upper bounds for critical probabilities in Bernoulli Percolation models: The Dynamical Couplings

 For each $v \in \Z^{d+1}$, we define the set of split vertices $V_v := \{v^{(1)}, \dots, v^{(2d-1)}\}$.
 Let $\Z^{d+1}_V$ be the graph with vertex set $\cup_{v \in \Z^{d+1}} V_v$ and edge set

 Given $p$ satisfying \eqref{eq:cross1}, let $q$ be such that $(1-p) = (1-q)^{2d-1}$.
 We will consider the non-oriented site Bernoulli percolation model on $\Z^{d+1}_V$ with parameter $q$.
-Note that the distribution of the open cluster of the origin in this new model is the same as in the model on $\Z^{d+1}$ with parameter $p$.
+Note that the probability that at least one vertex in $V_0$ percolates on $\mathbb{Z}^{d+1}_V$ equals the probability that the origin percolates in the model of non-oriented site percolation on $\mathbb{Z}^{d+1}$ with parameter $p$.

 To build the coupling between $\Z^{d+1}_V$ with parameter $q$ and $\Z^d$ with parameter $p/[1 - (1-p)q]$, we again construct a sequence of sets $(I_n, x(I_n), R_n, S_n)_{n \geq 0}$.
 Since we are considering a site model, for each $n \geq 0$, the sets $R_n$ and $S_n$ will be, respectively, the sets of {\it removed} and {\it susceptible} vertices (instead of edges) at step $n$.
 We start with two infected vertices (otherwise the origin should have been split into $2d$ vertices, instead of $2d-1$).
 For $n = 0$, we set \begin{itemize} \item $I_0 = \{0, e_1\} \subset \Z^d$; \item $R_0 = \emptyset \subset \Z^d$; \item $x(0) = 0^{(1)} \in \Z_V^{d+1} \text{ and } x(e_1) = u_1^{(1)} \in \Z_V^{d+1}. $ \end{itemize} Inductively, if for some $n \geq 0$, the sets $I_n, x(I_n)$ and $R_n$ are already defined, we set